eliyetres/lt2212-v19-a4/README.md

 -L: Layer size for the neural network.
 (Default: 600)\
 -P: Using CPU or GPU for training the model.
 Select GPU with e.g. "cuda:0".
 (Default CPU)\
 -R: Learning rate for the Adam optimizer (Default: 0.01)\
+-S: Size in percentage of test set (Default: 0.2)\

 ### Testing:
 The test is done by running **test_models.py**.\